 Disposing of outdated and damaged electronics deserves the utmost security.
 Goodwill Southern California’s E-Waste recycling is AAA certified by the National Association for Information Destruction (NAID), giving you peace of mind — at a highly competitive price.

 A state-authorized collector of e-waste, Goodwill Southern California offers businesses a convenient and secure way to dispose of outdated or damaged equipment.
 And there are other, equally important benefits.
-In 2012 alone, we diverted 7.8 million pounds of electronics from landfills and employed more than 50 individuals with disabilities to operate this environmental service division.
+In 2013 alone, we diverted over 10 million pounds of electronics from landfills and employed more than 50 individuals with disabilities to operate this environmental service division.
 Meticulously trained, these employees thoroughly wipe hard drives for reselling, or degauss and destroy them in strict accordance with Department of Defense Standards.

 To learn more about how your organization can benefit from this service, please call 323.539.2130.